-The following section is information provided by the Dane County District Attorney's Office website and is accurate as of July 2018.
-The following information can also be located at https://www.countyofdane.com/da/restraining\order.aspx, by visiting the Legal Resource Center in the Dane County Courthouse, Room L1007, 215 S. Hamilton St., Madison, WI or calling 608-266-4311
+The following section is information provided by the Dane County District Attorney's Office website and is accurate as of September 2019.
+The following information is also available online by clicking here, by visiting the Legal Resource Center in the Dane County Courthouse, Room L1007, 215 S. Hamilton St., Madison, WI, or calling (608) 266-4311